resource-watch/slate/source/includes/api/_layer.md

 Before creating a layer, there are a few things you must know and do:

 - In order to be able to create a layer, you need to be [authenticated](#authentication).
-- Depending on your user account's role, you may have permission to create a layer but not delete it afterwards.
+- Depending on your user account's role, you may have permission to create a layer but not delete it afterwards - read more about this in [the RW API role-based access control guidelines](/index-rw.html#role-based-access-control).
 - The layers you create on the RW API will be publicly visible and available to other users.

 Creating a layer is done using a POST request and passing the relevant data as body fields.
 The supported body fields are as defined on the [layer reference](#layer-reference) section, but the minimum field list you must specify for all layers is: